crafter312/fabric-backrooms/README.md

       - 0, 1, 2, 4, 6, 8, 9, 11, 3999
       - this route depends partially on implementing dimension-wide lights out feature in level 4
     - additionally, one could also visit level 5 in between 4 and 6 by entering a specific door, but level 5 sounds complicated to generate and is not necessary in the near future
+  -  Backrooms Level 0 dimension
+     - other less common features, like grids of wall pillars in large open spaces or something like that (to make things more interesting)
+  - Backrooms Level 2 dimension
+     - any other features to fill the currently empty hallways

 FAQ